 Adventure Camp (year round) is a weekend campout for packs, dens and families.
 Admission includes three meals in the dining hall.
-Camp staff help parents lead activities such as BB guns, archery, water park and one or two program areas.
+Camp staff help parents lead activities such as archery, water park and one or two program areas.
 Check with your pack leadership for more information.

 Get to Know Your Scouts … You’ll be spending lots of time with them, so find out where they go to school, what they like and dislike, and how you can best contact them (phone, email, Facebook, etc.). … and Their Parents.
 What are their hobbies and talents?
 Who can haul the boys to camp?
 Any Eagle Scouts in the group?
 Give every parent a little job and your job won’t seem so big.

 Popular Podcasts.
 Tune into the monthly Cub Cast and Scout Cast audio recordings that delve into topics you’ll find useful, such as recruiting, unit management and much more.